KeepsItCrypt0/PulseStrategy/xBONDREADME.md

 Transfer Tax Redistribution:

-• Every XBOND transfer incurs 5% tax, of which 75% is swapped for PLSX and held by the contract's reserves.
+• Every xBOND transfer incurs 5% tax, of which 75% is swapped for PLSX and held by the contract's reserves.

 • This increases the contract's PLSX balance, directly boosting the redeemable value per xBOND share

-• 20% of the transfer tax is burned making xbond deflationary and increases the plsx per xbond ratio.
+• 20% of the transfer tax is burned making xbond deflationary and increases the PLSX per xBOND ratio.

-Liquidity Withdrawal and Reinvestment:

-• Every 90 days, 12.5% of LP tokens are withdrawn, yielding xBOND and PLSX.

-• Withdrawn xBOND is swapped for PLSX, consolidating the contract's holdings into PLSX.

-• This reinvestment increases the PLSX backing ratio, enhancing the value users can redeem per xbond.

-The xBOND protocol offers a compelling DeFi investment opportunity by combining liquidity provision, tax redistribution, burns, and periodic reinvestment to create value for holders.
+The xBOND protocol offers a compelling DeFi investment opportunity by combining tax redistribution, burns, and a bonded asset to create value for holders.

-Its transparent mechanics, secure design,and integration with PulseX make it an attractive option for both new and seasoned DeFi participants.
+Its transparent mechanics and secure design make it an attractive option for both new and seasoned DeFi participants.

-By holding xBOND, users can benefit from passive PLSX accumulation, deflationary tokenomics, and a growing liquidity pool, all while retaining the flexibility to redeem shares at any time.
+By holding xBOND, users can benefit from passive PLSX accumulation and deflationary tokenomics all while retaining the flexibility to redeem PLSX at any time.